cmsj/docker-sshd/README.md

 This is a very simple dockule for sshd, based on CentOS.

 Only tested running on Atomic host.
+Note that this is pretty specific to me because my username and public SSH keys are in the Ansible playbook.yml.

 Install:
  * docker pull cmsj/sshd